 This is the second time we have tested handmade tubeless CX tyres this year.
 The first resulted in the product being shelved, so this time we have been pretty cautious in our approach.

-We are testing the Grifo version, this and the Chicane are available at the moment with Limus and Baby Limus following later, according to the UK distributor, in 2022.
+We are testing the Grifo version, the Chicane and the Limus are also available at the moment, with the Baby Limus following later, according to the UK distributor, in 2022.

 Challenge claim the 33 mm HTLR tyres will pass the UCI’s 33 mm rule on up to 23 mm internal width rims.
 Measuring the flat carcass width confirms that they have reduced its width compared to their 33 mm clincher open tubular and VTLR, from 94 mm to 90-91 mm.